History

 Key Stage 3

-Year 9 students will study systems of government such as Democracy, Dictatorship, Communism and Capitalism during the 1920s and 1930s.
-This then links to the rise of the Nazi party in Germany.
-Students then move on to the Second World War from its causes to key events.
-This unit will include key battles, the Holocaust, the war against Japan and the dropping of the atom bombs.
-Finally, students will study the Post-war world including the Cold War and significant social, cultural and economic developments in the USA.
+Year 9 students will study key global events in the 20 th century up to 1991.
+This will include understanding political and economic systems of government such as Democracy, Dictatorship, Communism and Capitalism.
+This will link to the Russian revolution of 1917 and the rise of the Nazi state in post-war Germany.
+Students will then study the Second World War from its causes to key events.
+This unit will include the Holocaust, the war against Japan and the dropping of the atom bombs.
+Finally, students will study the Post-war world including the Cold War and the development of the USA as a global superpower.

 Key Stage 4